Exercise at Alert Level 1

 Where you can exercise

 Stick to your local area.
 For example, go to your nearest beach or park, not your favourite one.
-Staying overnight at a bach or holiday home isn't permitted.
+You can not stay overnight at a bach or holiday home.